Horse owners rely on the WCVM's Large Animal Clinic and Field Service for primary health care and round-the-clock emergency services.

 The WCVM Veterinary Medical Centre's Equine Field Service offers on-farm primary and emergency patient care as well as preventive health care programs to horses within an 80-kilometre radius of Saskatoon.

-Please click on the following bars to learn more about the services available to horse owners.
+The following video gives an overview of what horse owners can expect during a field service visit.
+As well, please click on the information below to learn more about the specific services available to horse owners.

 Equine wellness examination